EleonoraKocharyan/atmo-chat/README.md

  - **Add users to your chat application**
  You can add users through [your swagger](http://localhost:8090/swagger-ui.html)  in save-controller -> saveUser, by entering user's id and name.
  - **Create a group chat**
  You can create a group chat through [your swagger](http://localhost:8090/swagger-ui.html)  in save-controller -> saveChatRoom, by entering the name of the group and the ids of users, that were created in the previous step.
-As a result you'll get as a response the ID of your chat room.
+As a result you'll get the ID of your chat room as a response.

 ## How to use the created group chat
 Now everything is set and all that's left to do is to open http://localhost:8090/ , enter the room ID, enter the user's ID and chat.